brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/orcs.md

 **Target** severed head touched

-**Duration** permanent (D; see text
+**Duration** permanent (D); see text

 **Saving Throw** none; **Spell Resistance** no

 You restore the senses to the severed head of a humanoid or monstrous humanoid killed within the past 24 hours, creating a grisly sentinel.
 The head must be affixed to a pole, spear, tree branch, or other stable object, and the spell ends if the head or its object is moved.
-The head has darkvision 60 feet and low-light vision, can swivel in place to look in any direction, and has a +5 bonus on [Perception](skill_dir/perception#_perception checks.
+The head has darkvision 60 feet and low-light vision, can swivel in place to look in any direction, and has a +5 bonus on [Perception](skill_dir/perception#_perception) checks.

-If you are within 30 feet of the head, as a standard action you can shift your senses to it, seeing and hearing from its location and gaining the benefit of its darkvision and low-light vision, and you may use its [Perception](skill_dir/perception#_perception skill instead of your own.
+If you are within 30 feet of the head, as a standard action you can shift your senses to it, seeing and hearing from its location and gaining the benefit of its darkvision and low-light vision, and you may use its [Perception](skills/perception#_perception) skill instead of your own.
 While your senses are in the severed head, your body is blind and deaf until you spend a free action to shift your senses back to your own body.

 When you create the head, you can imprint it with a single triggering condition, similar to _ [magic mouth](spell_dir/magicMouth#_magic-mouth)_.
 Once this triggering condition is set, it can never be changed.
-If you are within 30 feet of the head, you immediately know if it is triggered (if you have multiple active _sentry skulls_, you also know which one was triggered.
+If you are within 30 feet of the head, you immediately know if it is triggered (if you have multiple active _sentry skulls_, you also know which one was triggered).
 This wakens you from normal sleep but does not otherwise disturb your concentration.
 For example, you could have a _sentry skull_ alert you if any humanoid comes into view, if a particular rival approaches, if your guard animal is killed, and so on, as long as it occurs where the severed head can see it.

-This spell does not give the head any ability to speak, think, or take any kind of action other than to turn itself, though it is a suitable target for other spells such as _ [magic mouth](spell_dir/magicMouth#_magic-mouth_.
+This spell does not give the head any ability to speak, think, or take any kind of action other than to turn itself, though it is a suitable target for other spells such as _ [magic mouth](spells/magicMouth#_magic-mouth)_.